ann-w/graphreasoning/README.md

 ## Step 2: Embed the nodes of the knowledge graph

-1. ill in the following values in the `.env` file.
+1. Fill in the following values in the `.env` file.

     ```
     AZURE_OPENAI_EMBEDDING_API_KEY="<your-azure-openai-embedding-api-key>"